Package Torello.Java

 if (pArr.length == 0) throw new IllegalArgumentException(

-"This static-factory method 'regExsNAND' has been invoked with zero-arguments to the" +
+"This static-factory method 'regExsNAND' has been invoked with zero-arguments to " +

 );